 How do you choose the right partner for your business sale?

 A considerable amount of work goes into preparing the business’ marketing materials before a sales pitch is made, and adequate financial information is crucial.
 At CGK, we ensure that our clients have their financial statements adjusted and, if the company is large enough, a quality of earnings report ordered.
 We see to it that your company is properly valued before the process begins, helping clients understand how their balance sheets and income statements are connected to their cash flow statements.
-Beyond financial information, your CGK advisor also ensures that working capital and physical materials, such as inventory and property, plant, and equipment are all at proper levels.
+Beyond financial information, your CGK business broker also ensures that working capital and physical materials, such as inventory and property, plant, and equipment are all at proper levels.
 Getting an idea of supplier and customer concentration levels is another important task, as potential buyers will want some level of assurance that current customers will stay as the company changes hands.
 CGK leads you through this complex process step-by-step.